DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/4_ef.md

 ## Managing the Database Schema

-The *Duende.IdentityServer.EntityFramework.Storage* Nuget package (installed as a dependency of *Duende.IdentityServer.EntityFramework*) contains entity classes that map onto IdentityServer's models.
+The *Duende.IdentityServer.EntityFramework.Storage* NuGet package (installed as a dependency of *Duende.IdentityServer.EntityFramework*) contains entity classes that map onto IdentityServer's models.
 These entities are maintained in sync with IdentityServer's models - when the models are changed in a new release,